turnersale/reading_notes/read/beaulieu_learning_sql.md

   - The server then develops an execution plan in the query optimizer to determine the fastest way to run your request
   - The output, called the result set, is then returned as a new table
 - Query Clauses:
-  - SELECT : which columns to pull
+  - _SELECT_ : which columns to pull
-  - FROM : the tables from which to pull the selected columns
+  - _FROM_ : the tables from which to pull the selected columns
-  - WHERE : filters out the unwanted
+  - _WHERE_ : filters out the unwanted
-  - GROUP BY : used to group together by common values
+  - _GROUP BY_ : used to group together by common values
-  - HAVING : filters unwanted groups
+  - _HAVING_ : filters unwanted groups
-  - ORDER BY : sorts the final results by one+ columns
+  - _ORDER BY_ : sorts the final results by one+ columns
-- SELECT:
+- _SELECT_:
-  - SELECT followed by a * indicates you want the whole data set (all columns)
+  - _SELECT_ followed by a * indicates you want the whole data set (all columns)
-  - You can also include literals, expressions (like ``` <column>*2 ```), built in function calls (like ROUND) and user defined function calls
+  - You can also include literals, expressions (like ``` column*2 ```), built in function calls (like _ROUND_) and user defined function calls
   - Column aliases can be added as well by using the _AS_ function, this assigns a new name to the data that you are pulling
   - If you include _DISTINCT_ before the column name it will return only the unique values in that column
-    - Using ALL in place of DISTINCT will do nearly the opposite
+    - Using _ALL_ in place of _DISTINCT_ will do nearly the opposite
-- FROM:
+- _FROM_:
   - Three types of tables that fall under the definition 'table'
     - Permanent tables : created and stored in the database
     - Temporary tables : e.g. the returns of a subquery
     - Virtual tables : created using the view statement
-  - Sub-queries can be seen and used by all other clauses of the SELECT statement
+  - Sub-queries can be seen and used by all other clauses of the _SELECT_ statement
   - Views:
     - A query stored in the data directory, but has no associated data in itself
     - When called upon it will run the definition you gave it and return the data set at run time
-    - ``` _CREATE VIEW <view_name> AS <definition>_ ```
+    - ``` CREATE VIEW view_name AS definition ```
-  - In order to pull from multiple tables you must define the table name and column, you can do this by using an alias (e.g. employee AS e) or the full name, but alias is faster and easily read
+  - In order to pull from multiple tables you must define the table name and column, you can do this by using an alias (e.g. ``` employee AS e ```) or the full name, but alias is faster and easily read
-  - Defining table aliases doesn't require the AS statement, but about half of people use it and the other half just use the alias immediately after the name
+  - Defining table aliases doesn't require the _AS_ statement, but about half of people use it and the other half just use the alias immediately after the name
-- WHERE:
+- _WHERE_:
   - Can include Boolean tests or conditionals, as well as the operators AND/OR
-- GROUP BY and HAVING:
+- _GROUP BY_ and _HAVING_:
-  - GROUP BY: is used to group the data on a column definition (e.g. a department with employees in it)
+  - _GROUP BY_: is used to group the data on a column definition (e.g. a department with employees in it)
-  - Must define the manner in which you wish to group, i.e. do you wish to SUM, COUNT, etc.?
+  - Must define the manner in which you wish to group, i.e. do you wish to _SUM_, _COUNT_, etc.?
-  - HAVING operates much like WHERE does for raw data, except it filters an entire group based on the condition (e.g. a group must have a member that is >10 or it is filtered)
+  - _HAVING_ operates much like _WHERE_ does for raw data, except it filters an entire group based on the condition (e.g. a group must have a member that is > 10 or it is filtered)
-- ORDER BY:
+- _ORDER BY_:
   - Used to define the column you wish you sort by and the manner in which it will be ordered
   - You can add multiple conditions separated by a comma, the first condition is the first sort order, then each preceding adds a level of sortation
-  - Default behavior is ascending, but you can define ASC or DESC at the end of the clause
+  - Default behavior is ascending, but you can define _ASC_ or _DESC_ at the end of the clause
-  - You can also order by expression (e.g. sort by the last 3 digits of a column using RIGHT())
+  - You can also order by expression (e.g. sort by the last 3 digits of a column using _RIGHT()_)
-  - It is possible to sort via numeric placeholders (the position in the select statement) using the columns you wish to sort on (e.g. ORDER BY 2, 5; returns the order by the second and fifth columns that are returned)
+  - It is possible to sort via numeric placeholders (the position in the select statement) using the columns you wish to sort on (e.g. ``` ORDER BY 2, 5; ``` returns the order by the second and fifth columns that are returned)
     - Best to use sparingly, as writing the column name tends to be better for readability
 - Exercises on pg.
 60